tasxatzial/c-string/README.md

 # Description

-C string manipulation functions, similar to those provided in string.h
+C string manipulation library, similar to string.h

 The following functions are implemented: